Graduate Admissions FAQs

 Does the MFA program offer tuition remission?

-Yes, the program provides full tuition remission for all students, regardless of their in-state or out-of-state, domestic or international status.
+Yes, the program provides full tuition remission for all students, regardless of whether they are in-state or out-of-state, domestic or international.

 Do students need to pay university fees?